thephpleague/commonmark/docs/1.3/extensions/external-links.md

+---
+layout: default
+title: External Links Extension
+description: The ExternalLinksExtension detects external links and adjusts their HTML markup
+---

-# Extension to denote external links for `league/commonmark`
+# External Links Extension

-This extension to the [`league/commonmark` PHP Markdown parser][link-league-commonmark] can detect links to external sites and adjust the markup accordingly:
+This extension can detect links to external sites and adjust the markup accordingly:

  - Adds a `rel="noopener noreferrer"` attribute
  - Optionally adds any custom HTML classes